Estate Jewelry Appraisals

 HOW IT WORKS

-Complete our free and simple submission form describing your item.
-After reviewing your submission, our team of experts will contact you with an initial quote, usually within one business day.Start a Quote
+Complete our simple online submission form & tell us about your item.
+Our team of experts will contact you with an initial quote.Start Here

 Mail-In or In Person

-After reviewing our initial offer, we will provide you with a fully insured, prepaid shipping label to safely send your items to our national headquarters for official evaluation.
-You are also welcome to visit one of our numerous locations nationwide to immediately complete your transaction in person.
+We provide you with a fully insured shipping label to send your items to our headquarters for final evaluation.
+Or, visit a Diamond Banc office near you to complete your transaction in person.